Last night my husband and I attended the Seattle Symphony’s performance of Handel’s Messiah.

-I have to admit, I usually prefer instrumental performances over vocal ones.
-But this was a worthwhile deviation from the norm.
+I have to admit, I usually prefer instrumental performances over vocal ones, but this was a worthwhile deviation from the norm.
 There’s something really powerful about the scale of a professional orchestra that makes it impossible not to have a strong emotional response.
 And, for me, easing into that emotional space is an act of self-care.

 Until I read the program, I had always considered this particular composition to be specific to the Christmas holiday, but I learned it was originally intended for an Easter performance.
 I wondered how many hours of practice a performance like this required.
 And then I didn’t want to know.